 Step 3.
 Practice to Grow Skills, Confidence, and Develop Habits

 Practice can take the form of pretend play, cooperatively completing the task together, or trying out a skill with you as a coach and ready support.
 Practice is not only nice, it’s necessary in order for children to internalize new skills.
 That practice will help make vital new brain connections that strengthen each time your child performs the new action.

-- Use “Show me…” statements and ask them to demonstrate how they can use a skill they’ve learned to manage anger.
-You could say, “Show me how you use your safe base to calm down.”
+- Use “Show me…” statements and ask your child to demonstrate how they can use a skill they’ve learned to manage anger.
+Say, “Show me how you use your safe base to calm down.”
 This can be used when you observe their upset mounting.